Places to stay in Aix-en-Provence and the Pays d’Aix

 Venelles and Éguilles: These villages near Aix offer a more natural environment, with hills, pine forests, and open views over Provence.
 They are ideal for travelers seeking tranquility, Provençal charm, and proximity to Aix-en-Provence.

-Luberon (Cadenet, Lourmarin, Pertuis): About 20–30 km away, these villages offer a typically Provençal setting among vineyards, hills, and picturesque listed villages.
+Luberon: About 20-30 km away, the southern Luberon villages, including Lourmarin, offer a typically Provençal setting among vineyards, hills, and picturesque listed villages.

-Salon-de-Provence and the Salonais region: Located west of Aix-en-Provence, Salon-de-Provence and the villages of the Salonais region offer a more authentic and preserved Provence.
-Between olive groves, farmland, hills, and typical villages, this area is renowned for its peaceful lifestyle and Provençal heritage.
+Salon-de-Provence and the Salonais region: Located west of Aix-en-Provence, Salon-de-Provence and the villages of the Salonais region offer a more authentic and preserved Provence, with olive groves, farmland, hills, and typical villages.

 What to do around Aix-en-Provence during your stay ?